If you want to work on a package with multiple people, there are a few things that you need to take care of:

 - Coordination can become difficult when multiple people are working on the same files.
 Consider using Git to help (together with GitHub, for example).
 It works well for scripts and template files, but for save states and resource files like textures and models, you’ll still need to make sure that only one team member works on the same file at the same time.

 You may also want to do playtesting sessions without making the package publicly available.
 You can upload your package to mod.io privately – no one else will be able too see it.
-Then, you can add your playtesters on the mod.io page for your package under Edit->Team.
+In order to play with others, you have different options to allow them to subscribe to your game, see the article on Playtesting.